wiris/html-integrations/demos/react/tinymce5/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 For more information about the Tinymce or it’s options, you can check their [documentation](https://www.tiny.cloud/docs/integrations/react/).

+To get more information about wiris MathType you can check on the [official documentation](http://www.wiris.com/mathtype)

 ## License